Tampa–Hillsborough County Public Library System: Public art

 The library's interior contains a public art piece titled The Knowledge Path, which was donated by the residents of Clair-Mel, Palm River, and Progress Village communities.
 The residents believed that the "path" where the books are joined, connects the community.

+Brandon Regional Library

+History

+The Brandon community first began receiving library service in 1960, when the Brandon Women’s Club opened a corner in its North Moon Street club building to host 1,000 books for the Brandon Area Library.
+In 1968, the Brandon Branch Library officially opened at 135 West Robertson Street, operated by the Tampa-Hillsborough Public Library System.
+Although this facility received an expansion in 1975, the Brandon community continued to grow, leading the library to initiate a move in 1991 to its current location on Vonderburg Drive, with a new name, the Brandon Regional Library.

+Brandon Public Library replacement project

+The current location of the Brandon Regional Library on Vonderburg Drive has served the community for three decades.
+However, the two-story building is no longer sufficient for the growing community’s evolving need for collaborative spaces, access to diverse technology resources, and accessible meeting rooms for technology instruction and library programs.
+The replacement library location will be located at the northeast corner of West Lumsden Road and Woodview Drive, and will be renamed the Brandon Public Library.
+It will be a single-floor, 25,000 square foot library with a neoclassical architectural design, including classical columns, decorative cornices, window casings, a dome, and brick finishes, reminiscent of the early Carnegie libraries.
+According to the floor plan, this new location will have a children's collection, reading area, five meeting rooms of various sizes, quiet room, workshop and audio-visual studio, and multiple drive-through windows for library services.
+The new building will have sufficient parking spaces, including designated charging stations for electric vehicles.
+Construction is scheduled to be completed in 2027.

 Charles J. Fendig Public Library

 The Charles J. Fendig Public Library is a public library in the Tampa–Hillsborough County Public Library System located in South Tampa.
 It is a 12,000-square-foot, single-story brick building.

 History

 The Charles J. Fendig Public Library was dedicated on November 1, 1960, and was initially known as the Peninsular Branch Library.
 It originally opened in a rented storefront located at 3837 Neptune St. in Tampa.
 In 1968, the library moved to its present location at 3909 Neptune St. On December 8, 1968, the library was dedicated by then-mayor, Dick Greco, Jr. The building was renovated in 1994.
 The name was changed in 2001 to honor a former chairman of the Tampa Library Board.